mehmetcanhoroz/hm24-app/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Anything want to discuss, please open an issue then we can have a chat what you would like to change.
 As I mentioned, It is for case.
 So, I already know there some part could be improved or refactored.
 However, Just completed to provide expected case.

 ## License